 Doctor of Philosophy (PhD)

 Nutrition and Food Sciences

 Wong, Siew Sun, "Development and Evaluation of an Electronic Food Frequency Questionnaire for Estimating Calcium Intake among Multiethnic Youth" (2005).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5513.